YitzhakMizrahi/HRV_Analysis/README.md

 - Data quality: Ensure ECG data is clean and accurately reflects heart activity.
 - Algorithm accuracy: R-peak detection and HRV calculations must be precise and validated.

+## License

+This project is currently unlicensed and all rights are reserved by the author.
+A formal license will be added in the future as the project evolves.